sethklusmire/employeeDirectory/README.md

 # Employee Directory

 ## Description
-And Employee directory that sorts through a number of employees.
+An Employee directory that sorts through a number of employees.

 ## Table of Contents